HICL Infrastructure Executes Share Buyback Program - TipRanks.com

 More about HICL Infra Co Shs GBP

-HICL Infrastructure PLC operates in the infrastructure investment industry, focusing on acquiring and managing a diversified portfolio of infrastructure assets.
-The company primarily invests in public infrastructure projects, providing essential services and facilities across various sectors.
+HICL Infrastructure PLC operates in the infrastructure investment sector, focusing on acquiring and managing infrastructure projects primarily in the UK and Europe.
+The company invests in a diversified portfolio of infrastructure assets, providing essential services and facilities to the public sector and other clients.

 Learn more about HICL stock on TipRanks’ Stock Analysis page.